puddingdawg/F1-Drivers-Performance-Analysis/README.md

 Formula 1 is a sport where car performance often overshadows individual driver skill.
 To address this, we utilized statistical modeling to isolate individual driver contributions from external factors such as team quality, race-specific conditions, and seasonal variances.
 By stripping away these advantages, this analysis establishes a fairer basis for evaluating driver performance.

 ### 📂 Repository Contents
-* **`Formula 1 Driver Performance Analysis Research Paper.pdf`**: The complete academic paper detailing the regression analysis, methodology, and results.
+* **[Formula 1 Driver Performance Analysis Research Paper (PDF)](Formula%201%20Driver%20Performance%20Analysis%20Research%20Paper.pdf)**: The complete academic paper detailing the regression analysis, methodology, and results.
-* **`Formula 1 Driver Performance Analysis Presentation Slides.pdf`**: A presentation deck summarizing the research question, statistical models, and key visualizations.
+* **[Formula 1 Driver Performance Analysis Presentation Slides (PDF)](Formula%201%20Driver%20Performance%20Analysis%20Presentation%20Slides.pdf)**: A presentation deck summarizing the research question, statistical models, and key visualizations.

 ### 📊 Methodology & Statistical Models
 We constructed a sequence of **9 Regression Models**, progressively adding complexity to improve predictive power and control for omitted variable bias.